 For instance, to build a smart content recommendation system, you would need to analyze your readers’ behavior, which you can do by collecting data about readers.
 Let’s say you’re going to collect five data points: age, gender, country of residence, and most and least viewed article tags.
 These will all be inputs to your AI.
 So to analyze users by these five data points, you’ll need to collect data from at least 50 people.
 The more inputs you’re going to analyze, the more training data you’ll need.

 Decide how accurate you need the AI to be

 You might have various degrees of error tolerance depending on the system you’re building.
 While it’s always desirable to make as accurate of a system as possible, medical monitors will arguably be a lot less tolerant of mistakes than, say, smart advertising campaigns.

 Decide on the degree of error tolerance you’re going to allow and work from that.
 The more accurate you want the AI to be, the more training data you’re going to need.

 If you have a clear goal and consistently collect meaningful data, always try to collect more.
 The if exists because the quality of data does often mean more than its quantity.
 However, with AI development, we’re always going to return to the first rule: the more high-quality data you have, the better your AI can be.

 It is, therefore, important to establish effective data collection and preparation processes as early as you can.

-Having decided on the goal, selected training data for collection, and estimated how much data you need to get started, you can proceed to actually collecting and preparing training data for your AI.
+Having decided on the goal, selected training data for collection, and estimated how much data you need to get started, you can proceed to actually collect and prepare training data for your AI.